-I've written for The New York Times, The Atlantic, Bloomberg, The Intercept, Rolling Stone, VICE, Longreads, Sports Illustrated, Men's Journal, Men's Health, Muscle & Fitness, and more.
+I've written for The New York Times, The Atlantic, Bloomberg, Pacific Standard, The Intercept, Rolling Stone, VICE, Longreads, Sports Illustrated, Men's Journal, Men's Health, Muscle & Fitness, and more.

 Originally from Seattle, I went to Dartmouth College, where I majored in Arabic and dove poorly.
 The day I graduated in 2011, I flew to Egypt for a one-year masters at the American University of Cairo.
 While there, I joined a parkour team, over-rotated a flip, and broke my neck.

 I moved to New York City still wearing a plastic neck brace and spent the following year applying to graduate school.
 Thankfully, I recovered completely, and in 2013, I moved to Iowa to start the Nonfiction Writing Program.
 Among other things, I wrote about tarot card readers, subway buskers, and the show "American Greed."
 Some of those essays appear here.
 Most don't.
 I also took three hip-hop dance classes, the videos of which will never appear anywhere, and in 2015, I competed on "American Ninja Warrior," the aftermath of which appears here a lot.

 In May of 2016, I moved back to New York.
 I now live in Brooklyn, freelance for a living, and am the resident blogger for my gym, CrossFit Virtuosity.
 I focus mainly on politics, sports and health, LGBTQ issues, and CrossFit.